LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-26-first-blog-post.md

 Fitting a line to data.
 (Gotta start somewhere)
 =====================

-For this post I'm going to throw some data at you.
-It might seem simple but will provide some of the ground-rules for following posts.
+For this post, I'm going to throw some data at you.
+It might seem simple but will provide some of the ground rules for following posts.

 I’ve generated some random x values, then created corresponding y values using the equation for a straight line and added noise drawn from a Gaussian distribution.
 In notation: